kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 Now you can really see the power of the spring field!
 The `UIPushBehavior` gave the white square a nudge upwards and it sprung right back to the center of the field.
 Push direction is a vector and setting y to -1 means up.
 The magnitude of the push behavior was set to a small number because the density was set to a small value - the normal push magnitude would kick that box out of the field.
 Try removing the magnitude and you'll notice it does exit the field, however, the collision boundary makes it bounce right back into the field.

-> **CHALLENGE**: Try attaching the second box to a point with a `UIAttachmentBehavior` behavior.
+> **CHALLENGE**: Try attaching the orange box to a point with a `UIAttachmentBehavior` behavior.
 Use the `init(_:attachedToAnchor:)` method to anchor it to the point.
-You might like to play around with the Playground and see what other effects you can come up with.
+You might like to play around with the Playground (it's kind of the point!) and see what other effects you can come up with.

 ## Applying Dynamics to a Real App

 Playing around with UIKit Dynamics in a Playground is fun - but you're probably interested in incorporating it in a real application.
 Dynamics aren't just all for physics simulations and games!

-UIKit Dynamics is really designed for solving non-game applications.
+UIKit Dynamics is really designed for non-game applications.
 In reality your application may only need dynamics in a few key places to give it the extra "pop" you are looking for.
 A little does go a long way!

 ### Introducing DynamicPhotoDisplay